EricGeorge/AUInstrument/README.md

 # AUInstrument

+## note - this exploration pre-dates Apple's own AUv3 Instrument sample code.
+Apple's sample code is more current and likely a better example today.

 AUInstrument can be used as a starting point for an Audio Unit v3 plugin for iOS.
 It consists of 3 targets:

  - AUInstrumentDemoApp:  A stand alone application that hosts (and installs) the AU Extension